oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 This attack scenario is possible because the security of public browser-based OAuth 2.0 clients relies entirely on the redirect URI and application's origin.
 When the attacker can execute malicious JavaScript code in the application's execution context, they effectively control the application's origin, and by extension, the redirect URI.
 This attack scenario uses a silent iframe-based flow, which is the same mechanism most browser-based apps use to bootstrap their authentication state.
 Since the attacker controls the application in the browser, the attacker's Authorization Code flow is indistinguishable from a legitimate Authorization Code flow.

 There are no practical security mechanisms for frontend applications that counter this attack scenario.
 Short access token lifetimes and refresh token rotation are ineffective, since the attacker has a fresh, independent set of tokens.
 Advanced security mechanism, such as DPoP ({{DPoP}}) are equally ineffective, since the attacker can use their own key pair to setup and use DPoP for the newly obtained tokens.
-Additionally, authorization server behavior that would force every Authorization Code flow to require user interaction would significantly impact widely-established patterns, such as silently bootstrapping an application with tokens, or Single Sign-On across multiple related applications.
+Requiring user interaction with every Authorization Code flow would effectively stop the automatic silent issuance of new tokens, but this would significantly impact widely-established patterns, such as silently bootstrapping an application on first page load, or single sign-on across multiple related applications, and is not a practical measure.

 ### Proxying Requests via the User's Browser {#payload-proxy}

-This attack scenario takes a different approach.
-Instead of abusing the application to obtain tokens, the attacker will send requests directly from within the OAuth client application running in the user's browser.
-The requests sent by the attacker are indistinguishable from requests sent by the legitimate application.
+This attack scenario involves the attacker sending requests to the resource server directly from within the OAuth client application running in the user's browser.
+In this scenario, there is no need for the attacker to abuse the application to obtain tokens, since the browser will include its own cookies or tokens along in the request.
+The requests to the resource server sent by the attacker are indistinguishable from requests sent by the legitimate application, since the attacker is running code in the same context as the legitimate application.
 This scenario consists of the following steps:

 - Execute malicious JS code
 - Send a request to a resource server and process the response

 To authorize the requests to the resource server, the attacker simply mimics the behavior of the client application.
 For example, when a client application programmatically attaches an access token to outgoing requests, the attacker does the same.
 Should the client application rely on an external component to augment the request with the proper access token, then this external component will also augment the attacker's request.

-This attack pattern is well-known and also occurs with traditional applications using HttpOnly session cookies.
+This attack pattern is well-known and also occurs with traditional applications using `HttpOnly` session cookies.
 It is commonly accepted that this scenario cannot be stopped or prevented by application-level security measures.
 For example, the DPoP specification ({{DPoP}}) explicitly considers this attack scenario to be out of scope.